HEPA: Specifications

 HEPA filters, as defined by the United States Department of Energy (DOE) standard adopted by most American industries, remove at least 99.97% of aerosols 0.3 micrometers (μm) in diameter.
 The filter's minimal resistance to airflow, or pressure drop, is usually specified around 300 Pa at its nominal volumetric flow rate.

-The specification used in the European Union: European Standard EN 1822-1:2019, from which ISO 29463 is derived, defines several classes of filters by their retention at the given most penetrating particle size (MPPS): Efficient Particulate Air filters (EPA), HEPA and Ultra Low Particulate Air filters (ULPA).
+The specification used in the European Union: European Standard EN 1822-1:2019, from which ISO 29463 is derived, defines several classes of filters by their retention at the given most penetrating particle size (MPPS): Efficient Particulate Air filters (EPA), High Efficiency Particulate Air filters (HEPA), and Ultra Low Particulate Air filters (ULPA).
 The averaged efficiency of the filter is called "overall", and the efficiency at a specific point is called "local":

 See also the different classes for air filters for comparison.

-Today, a HEPA filter rating is applicable to any highly efficient air filter that can attain the same filter efficiency performance standards as a minimum and is equivalent to the more recent National Institute for Occupational Safety and Health P100 rating for respirator filters.
-The United States Department of Energy (DOE) has specific requirements for HEPA filters in DOE-regulated applications.
+Specifications for respirators

+For respirators, MSHA and NIOSH define HEPA as filters blocking ≥ 99.97% of 0.3 micron DOP particles, under 30 CFR 11 and 42 CFR 84.
+Since the transition to 42 CFR 84 in 1995, use of the term HEPA has been deprecated except for powered air-purifying respirators.
+However, by definition, ANSI Z88.2-2015 considers N100, R100, P100, and HE as HEPA filters.